 🚘 Explore the surrounding areas on an epic road trip, here’re our top pick!

 📱 Read destination reviews and other traveler tips on TripAdvisor

 Table of Contents

-- 1 10 Best Places to Visit Europe in September
+- Europe in September: 10 Best Places to Visit

-Facing the Oresund strait just a minute away with Sweden, Copenhagen is the geographic and cultural bond between Scandinavia and mainland Europe.
+Facing the Oresund strait just a minute away from Sweden, Copenhagen is the geographic and cultural bond between Scandinavia and mainland Europe.